mamdouh-abbas/mamdouh-abbas.github.io/_posts/2016-5-1-adding_column_type_array_to_mysql_table.markdown

 ---
 layout: post
-title:  "Adding A Column Type Array To Mysql Database Table"
+title:  "Adding A Column Type Array To Mysql Database Table In Rails"
-tags: Jekyll Markdown Escape Disqus
+tags: Rails Array Column Mysql
-keywords: Jekyll Markdown Escape Disqus
+keywords: Rails Array Column Mysql
-description: How To Add A Column Type Array To Postgres Database Table
+description: How To Add A Column Type Array To Mysql In Rails Application
 published: true
 ---